q-Stability conditions on Calabi-Yau-X categories: Induction

 via \eqref{eq:KKK} and

 gives a central charge function on $\D_\XX$; \item the pre-slicing $\padd$ is defined as

 \item the pre-slicing $\pext$ is defined as

-\end{itemize} Note that $\sigma$ does not necessary satisfy condition (d) in Definition~\ref{def:stab} and hence may not be a stability condition. \end{construction} \begin{remark} Clearly, $\padd(\phi)\subset\pext(\phi)$ although their sets of simple objects coincide.
+\end{itemize} Note that $\sigma$ does not necessary satisfy condition (d) in Definition~\ref{def:stab} and hence may not be a stability condition.
+We call such data (a central charge and collection of additive subcategories) a pre-stability condition if they satisfy conditions (a), (b) and (c) in Definition~\ref{def:stab}. \end{construction} \begin{remark} Clearly, $\padd(\phi)\subset\pext(\phi)$ although their sets of simple objects coincide.
 Also note that $\sadd$ or $\sext$, as a pre-stability condition, may be induced from different triples. \end{remark}

 By construction, for any object $E\in\np(\phi), k\in\ZZ$,

 where $m(E)\in\mathbb{R}_{>0}$.